Christovis/Christovis.github.io/_essay/2020-10-13-blog-simulated_society.md

 <a id="7">[7]</a>
 Ferguson, N. et al. (2020).
 Report 9: Impact of non-pharmaceutical interventions (NPIs) to reduce COVID19 mortality and healthcare demand.

+<a id="8">[8]</a>
+Kavak, H. et al. (2018).
+Big data, agents, and machine learning: towards a data-driven agent-based modeling approach.
+In Proceedings of the Annual Simulation Symposium, 1-12.

+<a id="9">[9]</a>
+Taylor, Richard and Besa, M{\`o}nica Coll and Forrester, John (2016).
+Agent-based modelling: A tool for addressing the complexity of environment and development policy issues.
+Stockholm Environment Institute.

+<a id="10">[10]</a>
+Ramchandani, Pia and Paich, Mark and Rao, Anand (2017).
+Incorporating Learning into Decision Making in Agent Based Models.
+In EPIA Conference on Artificial Intelligence, 789-800, Springer, Cham.

+<a id="11">[11]</a>
+K. Brearcliffe, Dale and Crooks, Andrew (2020).
+Creating Intelligent Agents: Combining Agent-Based Modeling with Machine Learning.
+In The 2020 Computational Social Science Society of Americas Conference.

+<a id="12">[12]</a>
+Heppenstall, Alison J and Evans, Andrew J and Birkin, Mark H (2007).
+Genetic algorithm optimisation of an agent-based model for simulating a retail market.
+Environment and Planning B: Planning and Design, 34(6), 1051-1070.